Social Thinking Clinics

 About our Clinics

 Social Thinking-Santa Clara is a smaller clinic (providing services to approximately 25 clients), and Social Thinking-Stevens Creek is the larger Social Thinking clinic (serving over 250 clients).
-Applicants are placed at either the Stevens Creek or Santa Clara location based on their availability and given their treatment needs.
+Applicants are placed at either the Stevens Creek or Santa Clara clinic based on their availability and their treatment needs.

 What range of diagnostic labels do we serve?